-To disable synchronisation, issue the no synchronisation command under router BGP.
+To disable synchronization, issue the no synchronization command under router BGP.
 BGP cannot validate iBGP routes in IGP due to this.

-It's used to maintain track of BGP neighbours and detect inactive neighbours.
+It's used to maintain track of BGP neighbors and detect inactive neighbors.
 Only the packet header appears in keepalive messages (19 octets in length).
 Keepalive messages are not delivered when the frequency of sending them is set to 0.

 The acronym DUAL refers to the Diffusing Update Algorithm.
 EIGRP uses the DUAL to determine the optimal routes to a destination.
 It allows for classless routing.
 As a result, subnet mask information will be included in EIGRP routing updates.
 This enables discontinuous networks and variable-length subnet masks (VLSM).

 Exterior Gateway Protocol (EGP) stands for "Exterior Gateway Protocol."
-It's one of the protocols for exchanging data between gateway hosts in autonomous systems close to one other.
+It's one of the protocols for exchanging data between gateway hosts in autonomous systems close to one another.

 EIGRP stands for Enhanced Interior Gateway Routing Protocol and is a distance vector routing protocol for IP, AppleTalk, and NetWare networks.